alexanderswift/public-gigacom/28thOct22-linedown.md

 ### Friday 18:10

-Engineer phoned at 18:10 and they had seen the support emails and photos so asked if I was running pfSense was technical, nice to see they aren't phoning cold.
+Engineer phoned at 18:10 and they had seen the support emails and photos so asked if I was running pfSense and was I technical, nice to see they aren't phoning cold.
 I explained I'd started at the bottom of the stack trouble shooting upwards and tried two devices, different ethernet dongles and cables and we got the supplied router our of the cupboard and connected to it to the AdTran and no 🌮.

 The engineer de-provision and re-provision the service the interface was DHCP assigned x.x.x.58 and again no 🌮, yep it's dinner time but before we quit for dinner he asked if I had Wireshark and could captured packets.
 There it is, GigaComm has called it as dead AdTran and arranging a replacement.